brunorijsman/yang-tutorial/docs/mg-soft-explorer.md

 [MG-SOFT YANG Explorer Professional Edition](https://www.mg-soft.si/mgYangExplorer.html) allows you to explore, validate, and convert YANG data models.

-## Download and install the MG-SOFT YANG Explorer
+## Download and install

-You can download the MG-SOFT YANG Explorer from the [download page](https://www.mg-soft.si/download.html?product=yangexplorer&os=java) on the MG-SOFT website.
+You can download the MG-SOFT YANG Explorer Professional Edition from the [download page](https://www.mg-soft.si/download.html?product=yangexplorer&os=java) on the MG-SOFT website.
 The explorer is available for Windows, macOS, and several flavors of Linux.